- What We Do

-After launching from the public boat launch, follow the shoreline on your left toward the old pier before crossing the channel to the island’s shore.
+After setting off from the public boat launch, follow the shoreline on your left toward the old pier before crossing the channel to the island’s shore.
 After crossing the channel, turn to the east and follow the shoreline up the island’s coast.
-The water can be quite shallow to the north of the red channel markers, but in a kayak you should be able to go wherever you like.
+The water can be quite shallow to the north of the red channel markers, but in a kayak, you should be able to go wherever you like.

 Keep your eyes peeled for wildlife, especially as you come around the corner into the Corkscrew Slough (the tidal channel that bisects the island).
 In the spring, harbor seals use these protected waters to rear their pups.
 But they can be seen there all year, hauling themselves out of the water to warm themselves in the sun.
 Please respect their space and give them plenty of room.

 You can paddle as far into the Corkscrew Slough as you like.
-Keep in mind that as the tide begins to change the current moves through these channels pretty quickly.
-For an easy out and back paddle, we like to turn around just after the entrance of the main slough (see map).
+Keep in mind that as the tide begins to change, the current moves through these channels pretty quickly.
+For an easy out and back paddle, we like to turn around just after the entrance of the main slough (see map below).

-There is a lot to see an explore so bring binoculars and take your time!
+There is a lot to see and explore, so bring binoculars and take your time!
 Enjoy and happy paddling!